In October 2019, Google announced the BERT Algorithm.

 BERT alternatives for sentiment analysis

-As I mentioned previously, BERT is just one of the NLP models.
-Moreover, Google isn’t the only company that develops NLP techniques.
-A couple of BERT’s alternatives are:
+BERT is just one of the NLP models.
+Moreover, Google isn't the only company that develops NLP techniques.
+BERT's alternatives are:

 - Watson (IBM)